Whistleblower channels are secure systems that let employees report workplace issues anonymously. Here’s what you need to know:

 - How investigations work

-- How you prevent retaliation
+- How retaliation is prevented and punished

-- Practice reporting scenarios
+- Work through realistic reporting scenarios

 - Explain how investigations work